Power Transfer between Two Antenna Arrays in the Near Field

-When fed by an array, as shown in Fig. \ref{fig:sysmo}, a RIS further enables multi-functional agile beamforming capabilities such as flat-top beams, monopulse-like angular tracking beams, etc.\footnote{Note that applications can be as diverse as those of ``far field" radio engineering such as satellite and terrestrial communications, sensing, etc. Near field applications such as MRI, etc., are excluded.}, thanks to additional degrees of freedom and multiple eigenmodes of the propagation matrix $\Tm$ between the two antenna arrays \cite{ICC2023}.
-The AMAF-RIS matrix $\Tm \in \CC^{N_p \times N_a}$ is given by
+For legacy reasons (starting from (before) Berry's 1963 reflectarray when microstrip patch antenna hardware was not realized), the RIS is fed by a horn antenna.
+It is prudent to replace the feed horn by a low profile, smaller, light weight planar array antenna, e.g., as in \cite{Webinar, TICRA, TICRA1}.
+However, all the elements of the feeder array in \cite{Webinar, TICRA, TICRA1} are fed by the same amplitude and the same phase.
+We have shown in \cite{ICC2023} that configuring the feeder array along the eigenmodes of the AMAF-RIS propagation matrix $\Tm$ (Fig. \ref{fig:sysmo}) provides better and more agile beam shaping capabilities\footnote{Note that replacing the feed horn with the AMAF provides more degrees of freedom by discretizing the feed aperture.}, in addition to the fact that the principal eigenmode results in maximum power transfer.

+The classical offset fed parabolic reflector antenna allows a lower profile than its center fed counterpart without compromising the power transfer from the feed horn to the reflector, thanks to the parabolic geometry.
+Perhaps along similar lines, end feed has been used for reflectarrays fed by an active feeder array, e.g., in \cite{TICRA, TICRA1}.
+In this paper, we address the question of center feed vs. end feed for array-fed array antenna architectures and present the following novel findings and contributions: 1.
+In the $F/D<1$ regime, AMAF-RIS power transfer $\left(\sigma_1^2~ \text{and}~ \sum_{i=1}^{N_a} \sigma_i^2,~ \text{$\sigma_i$ is the $i^{\rm th}$ singular value of $\Tm$}\right)$ deviate from the classical inverse square law and are smaller due to the taper.
+2. For an end-feed, non-eigenmodes provide better beam shapes than the eigenmodes, which are still inferior to beam shapes from the center-feed eigenmodes.
+3. The center feed provides more power gain than an end feed.